bambooforest/APY313/12_time_series/README.md

     ##  8 2022-02-15  4882 Sweden
     ##  9 2022-02-14  2548 Sweden
     ## 10 2022-02-13  1177 Sweden
-    ## # … with 740 more rows
+    ## # ℹ 740 more rows

 Let’s formulate a hypothesis.

 - H0: The covid cases will decrease (not increase)
 - H1: The covid cases will increase

 ------------------------------------------------------------------------